DigitalInBlue/Celero/README.md

 ### Overview

 Developing consistent and meaningful benchmark results for code is a complicated task.
 Measurement tools exist (Intel® VTune™ Amplifier, SmartBear AQTime, Valgrind, etc.) external to applications, but they are sometimes expensive for small teams or cumbersome to utilize.
-This project, Celero, aims to be a small library which can be added to a C++ project and perform benchmarks on code in a way which is easy to reproduce, share, and compare among individual runs, developers, or projects.
+This project, Celero, aims to be a small library that can be added to a C++ project and perform benchmarks on code in a way that is easy to reproduce, share, and compare among individual runs, developers, or projects.
 Celero uses a framework similar to that of GoogleTest to make its API more natural to use and integrate into a project.

 Make automated benchmarking as much a part of your development process as automated testing.

 Celero uses CMake to provide cross-platform builds.
 It does require a modern compiler (Visual C++ 2012+, GCC 4.7+, Clang 2.9+) due to its use of C++14.

-Once Celero is added to your project.
-You can create dedicated benchmark projects and source files.
-For convenience, there is single header file and a `CELERO_MAIN` macro that can be used to provide a `main()` for your benchmark project that will automatically execute all of your benchmark tests.
+Once Celero is added to your project, you can create dedicated benchmark projects and source files.
+For convenience, there is a single header file and a `CELERO_MAIN` macro that can be used to provide a `main()` for your benchmark project that will automatically execute all of your benchmark tests.

 ### Key Features